Business rates reductions

 In some cases, we can give discretionary relief on properties occupied by non-profit making organisations.

-For further information on how to apply, view our Business Rates Discretionary Rates Relief Policy 2020.
+For further information on how to apply, view our Business Rates Discretionary Rates Relief Policy.

 In exceptional circumstances, we can award hardship relief.
-Any award has to be shown to be in the interest of local taxpayers as we must bear 25% of the cost.
+Any award has to be shown to be in the interest of local taxpayers as the Council must fund part of the cost of the award.

 Properties that will benefit from the relief will be wholly or mainly being used: